A-Z of Naturopathy

 U is for Unani

 Unani or ‘Unani Tibb’ is an Arabic term meaning ‘Greek Medicine’.
 It is a system of medicine which is popular in the Middle East, thought to be derived from physicians in Ancient Greece and with roots in the teachings of Hippocrates, Aristotle and Galen.
-Unani is based on the balancing of the four humours (blood, phlegm, yellow bile and black bile), with any imbalance between them seen as the cause of disease.
+Unani is based on balancing the four humours (blood, phlegm, yellow bile and black bile), with any imbalance between them seen as the cause of disease.
 Unani methods are similar to other naturopathic therapies – using clean water, pure air and fresh food to prevent disease and seeking a balance between body and mind.

 V is for Vitalism